Download and Install

 - Local Interface: Provides of a list of interfaces to choose from when selected.
 When sending updates, this uses the first IP address found on the specified interface.
 This is useful to update a hostname to an internal IP address of a machine.

 - Static Address: Provides a text field to enter an address when selected.
 When sending an update, this exact address is used for this IP protocol.
-This is useful to have one IP address protocol detected automatically in some way, with the other set to a specific address always.
+This is useful to have one IP address protocol detected automatically in some way, with the other always set to a specific address.

 Once you click OK, an update will be sent with your new settings and if all goes well, you’ll get a good status like below.
-If you get something other than a green ‘good’ status, click on the Legend inside the client to see what it means.
+If you get something other than a good status, click the Legend inside the client to see what it means.
 You can quickly see which hosts are configured to be updated in your client by looking at the Host Status column to the right of each host.
-Hosts that are being monitored for IP changes have the green Active icon.
+The Active icon indicates hosts that are being monitored for IP changes.

 Figure 9: Hosts configured and updated.